Are You Thankful? | Tomorrow’s World Commentary — November 27, 2024

 As millions across the United States prepare to gather around their tables for Thanksgiving Day feasts on this upcoming fourth Thursday in November, we should take a moment to consider the blessings we have received—and the source of those blessings!

 Younger Americans may not even remember the years when it seemed that the nation’s prosperity and power would last forever.
 Speaking to the U.S. Congress shortly after World War II, British Prime Minister Winston Churchill said, “The Americans… have become today the greatest state and power in the world” (October 28, 1947).
-America was not just one of the two world super-powers; it was the one admired as a bastion of religious and personal freedoms.
+America was not just one of the two world superpowers; it was the one admired as a bastion of religious and personal freedoms.
 Lavish American spending helped war-ravaged Europe and Japan recover from terrible devastation, and it seemed to many that America was an inexhaustible source of wealth.
 Within a quarter-century after the end of World War II, American ingenuity took men to the moon and created a society of push-button convenience that automated many tasks that for centuries required exhausting physical labor.

 Today, however, high-paying jobs that once fueled American prosperity have been outsourced to overseas manufacturers.
-America is now the world’s largest debtor nation, with a debt in excess of $21 trillion and growing—more than $65,000 for each American man, woman, and child.
+America is now the world’s largest debtor nation, with a debt in excess of $21 trillion [as of this writing] and growing—more than $65,000 for each American man, woman, and child.
 Furthermore, behaviors that were once condemned as sin are now celebrated in popular culture, as “family planning” now often means the murder of pre-born babies.
 In 1984, there were 364 abortions in the United States for each 1,000 live births, and while the number of abortions has declined since 1990 there are still more than a half-million abortions in the U.S. each year.
 In 2015, more than a quarter-million married same-sex couples in the U.S. filed an income tax return—a little less than half a percent of all filers.

 Fifty-seven years ago, Senator James Fulbright observed that America was beginning to lose its direction.
 He warned, “Bigger cars, bigger parking lots, bigger corporate structures, bigger farms, bigger drug stores, bigger supermarkets, bigger motion-picture screens.
 The tangible and the functional expand, while the intangible and the beautiful shrink.
 Left to wither is the national purpose… The national dialogue is gradually being lost in a froth of misleading self-congratulation and cliché.
 National needs and interests are slowly being submerged by the national preoccupation with the irrelevant.”